Skip to main content

 id=Element idUses the driver id selector

-text=Contains-style text matchImplemented as XPath across multiple common text-like attributes
+text=Exact text matchImplemented as XPath equality across multiple common text-like attributes

 xpath=Raw XPathMost flexible and most fragile